ThatsNoMoon/pulldown-dmark/CONTRIBUTING.md

 ### Code reviews

 All submissions, including submissions by project members, require review.
-We use GitHub pull requests for this purpose.
+I use GitHub pull requests for this purpose.